rajsandilya/Capstone/README.md

         * Seasonal decomposition

 #### Methodology:
- * Modelling is done on large Generics subset
+ * Modelling is done on Generics subset
  * Regression Model
+    * Linear Regression, Lasso and Ridge models gave very low scores
     * Ensemble bagging model RandomForestRegressor is used for Modeling
     * Model tuning is done using RandomizedSearchCV
     * Model Evaluation is done by comparing predictions with actual data